StarlinMarrero/doral-technical-skill-assessment/README.md

     ```bash
     git clone <repository-url>
     ```
+2. Create a `.env` file in both folder backend and frontend with the required environment variables.
+You can use the `.env.example` file as a template.

-2. Navigate to the project root "./" where docker-compose.yml is located and build the Docker images and start the containers:
+3. Navigate to the project root "./" where docker-compose.yml is located and build the Docker images and start the containers:

 ```bash
 1. docker-compose up --build